 State and territorial census records can help you track down your ancestors between or even before the decennial federal enumerations.
 The records might provide details on ancestral marriages and deaths predating town or county vital records, and even reveal how many bushels of apples your farming forebears harvested.
 Start tallying up new family finds with this guide to finding and using state censuses.

 What’s available depends on when and where your ancestors lived.
-Whereas some states have bountiful enumerations, others — in particular, Connecticut, Idaho, Kentucky, Montana, New Hampshire, Ohio, Pennsylvania, Vermont and West Virginia — have none.
-See our comprehensive list of extant state censuses to find out what exists for your family’s home states.
+Whereas some states have bountiful enumerations, others—in particular, Connecticut, Idaho, Kentucky, Montana, New Hampshire, Ohio, Pennsylvania, Vermont and West Virginia—have none.
 The FamilySearch Wiki page on state censuses describes state census records in detail.
-The authoritative book on the subject, State Census Records by Ann S. Lainhart (Genealogical Publishing Co.), is available at most libraries and from Family Tree Shop.
+The authoritative book on the subject, State Census Records by Ann S. Lainhart (Genealogical Publishing Co.), is available at most libraries and on Amazon.

 Like federal censuses, state and territorial censuses sometimes include special schedules in addition to the regular population schedules listing inhabitants.
 For example, the 1885 census of Colorado, Dakota Territory, Florida, Nebraska and New Mexico Territory has agriculture schedules listing farms and farm products, manufacturer schedules enumerating companies, and mortality schedules listing people who died within the previous 12 months.
 States have also used censuses to count children and predict schools’ and teachers’ needs, to tally males eligible for military service and to apportion tax revenues.